The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Overview of the young giant sample

+In the outer regions of the disc ($R\gtrsim 10$ kpc), we can observe a displacement of the Galactic mid-plane with respect to Z=0 kpc, together with an increase of the vertical dispersion as a function of $R$.
+This is a two-dimensional projection of the Galactic warp and flare, which both act on the outer disc.
+To have a three-dimensional view of the vertical displacement of the Galactic disc, we now examine Figure \ref{fig:overview_warp_flare}, which is similar to Fig. \ref{fig:RZ_allsample}, but now split in different overlapping slices of Galactic azimuth.
+(In this work, we define the Galactic azimuth $\phi$ as increasing in the direction of Galactic rotation, and equal to 0$^\circ$ toward the Galactic anticenter.)
 Figure \ref{fig:overview_warp_flare} shows that the outer disc bends downwards for $\phi \lesssim 0^{\circ}$, and in the opposite direction for positive $\phi \gtrsim 0^{\circ}$.
-This large-scale distortion of the outer Galactic disc is the well-known Galactic warp, which has been first detected in the HI data \cite{Kerr:1957, Burke:1957, Levine:2006}, and later has been already evidenced using different stellar populations in numerous previous works \citep[e.g.][and others]{LopezCorredoira:2002,Reyle:2009,Amores:2017,Uppal:2024}, including classical Cepheids \citep{Skowron:2019a, Skowron:2019b, Chen:2019, Lemasle:2022, Dehnen:2023, CabreraGadea:2024}.
+This large-scale distortion of the outer Galactic disc is the well-known Galactic warp, which was first detected in the HI data \cite{Kerr:1957, Burke:1957, Levine:2006}, and later evidenced in different stellar populations in numerous previous works \citep[e.g.][and others]{LopezCorredoira:2002,Reyle:2009,Amores:2017,Uppal:2024}, including classical Cepheids \citep{Skowron:2019a, Skowron:2019b, Chen:2019, Lemasle:2022, Dehnen:2023, CabreraGadea:2024}.
 For our specific sample of Cepheids, the presence of the warp has been illustrated in Fig. 19 (left panel) of \cite{Skowron:2024}.

 In the following Sections, we will infer the large-scale three-dimensional shape of the warp using our two samples of young giants and Cepheids (Section \ref{sec:warp_fit}), and examine the residuals of the inference (\ref{sec:residuals}).
 As will be shown below, a classical description of the warp will not be sufficient to explain the observed vertical distribution of stars.